 How President Richard Nixon, Ronald Reagan, and Jimmy Carter Address the Challenges of Cold War

-The Reagan administration addressed the issue of the cold war by offering covert and overt support to resistance movement forged against communism.
+The Reagan administration addressed the issue of the Cold War by offering covert and overt support to resistance movement forged against communism.
 This strategy was effective in Latin America, Asia, and Africa.
-He deployed CIA special activities division to Pakistan and Afghanistan to offer training and equipment, which enable Mujaheddin forces to fight against the Soviet Army.
+He deployed CIA special activities’ division to Pakistan and Afghanistan to offer training and equipment, which enable Mujaheddin forces fighting against the Soviet Army.
 He introduced the strategic defense initiative (SDI) and orchestrated the bombing of various countries like Libya and Lebanon.
 Another strategy was the secret weapon sale.

 Jimmy Carter offered nonlethal supplies to the mujahideen rebelling forces to fight the regime supported by the Soviet Union.
 He also uses the Olympic boycott.
 During 1980, he persuaded the Olympic committee to halt competition with Moscow during the upcoming Olympics games.
 Secondly, he also stopped the U.S technology used to manufacture the Olympic product.
 Another strategy that carter used was the stoppage of NBVc from making payment of US dollar 20 million owed to the USSR meant to broadcast Olympics.

 Richard Nixon advocated for strategic regulation of arms during the Cold War.
 Nixon entered an agreement known as SALTS.
 He reached out to an agreement that leads to a stoppage of usage of certain nuclear weapons.
 For example, the use of antiballistic missiles was regulated.
 The agreement stopped the USSR from developing antiballistic missiles ( GARRITY 1).